 Employment rates are lower than other data sources

 Graduates are not considered employed if they are in further study, are overseas or are on a benefit for at least four months of the year.
 This ensures employment is likely to be the main activity for those who are classified as employed.
 This definition differs from the definition used in the Household Labour Force Survey.

 Income may appear lower than other sources

-Income is not adjusted for hours worked so areas of study with a large amount of graduates working part-time will appear to have graduates with lower incomes.
+Income is not adjusted for hours worked so areas of study with a large number of graduates working part-time will appear to have graduated with lower incomes.

 Older graduates are not included in this data

 Earnings and destinations in this data are for young graduates only.
 Older graduates who complete similar qualifications will likely have different outcomes than younger graduates.
 The reason only younger graduates are included is that education has a more direct influence on outcomes for younger people, as other factors such as prior learning and work experience influence outcomes for older graduates.
 Further information on what constitutes a young graduate is in the explanatory notes within the spreadsheets.